devmuhammadd/Defekte-Melde-System/dms-backend/README.md

-Certainly!
-Here's a README tailored specifically for the backend portion of your project that includes APIs for tickets and user authentication:

----

 # Volunteer Fire Brigade Administration Software - Backend

 Welcome to the backend portion of the Volunteer Fire Brigade Administration Software!
 This section of the project focuses on providing APIs for managing tickets and user authentication.